egonw/blog/_posts/2007-03-26-acs-chicago-day-1.markdown

 am not in the opportunity to present my work myself.

-The evening is for the traditionally parties, time to eat, drink, network, make deals and try to convince others about the virtues of [ODOSOS](http://chem-bla-ics.blogspot.com/2006/10/opensource-chemistry-and-opensource.html).
+The evening is for the traditionally parties, time to eat, drink, network, make deals and try to convince others about the virtues of [ODOSOS <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/10/28/opensource-chemistry-and-opensource.html).

 A last reminder: tomorrow afternoon at 13:00 at Laptop Lane in the exposition area is a meeting of chemical bloggers.
 Please join and chat IRL for once! :)